yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

 You can check the source code for this sample over [here](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/isp/AnimalFarm.java){:target="blank"}.

-Besides you can read [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle){:target="blank"} over on Wikipedia for further details.
+Besides, you can read [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle){:target="blank"} over on Wikipedia for further details.

 #### Dependency Inversion Principle
 Dependency Inversion Principle states that in a software program high-level objects should not depend on low-level objects, on the contrary, both should depend on abstractions.
 Not unlike, concrete classes should depend on abstractions, not vice versa.
 After these abstract explanations let us be a little bit more explanatory.